shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/README.md

-# Select the image of your sensor to access the appropriate use-case
+# Select the image of your sensor to access the appropriate use-case.

 | H1000 | H3000 |
 |:-----:|:-----:|